wiebkedrews/ClassForItself/README.md

 # ClassForItself

-Script and data for the research project "A Class for Itself?
-On the Worldviews of the New Tech Elite" by Hilke Brockmann (Jacobs University Bremen), Wiebke Drews (Universität der Bundeswehr München) and John Torpey (CUNY)
+This repository contains the script and data for the research project "A Class for Itself?
+On the Worldviews of the New Tech Elite" by Hilke Brockmann (Jacobs University Bremen), Wiebke Drews (Universität der Bundeswehr München) and John Torpey (CUNY).
+The paper is currently under review.
+Do not cite or distribute without authors' permission.

+In case of any questions, feel free to contact: wiebke.drews@unibw.de